IlkkaA/the-html5-test/README.md

 ### General description of the app
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 I created it according to instructions at: https://digiaonline.github.io/html5-test/

-The app has one stateful component (App.js), and five stateless components which show data and passes data back to the App.js where kind of all logic really happens.

-As this was my first finished react-app, I'm not completely sure if some parts of the code should be updated.

-Deployed at: https://the-html5-test.000webhostapp.com/ (page is down 1h per day) Downloadable from: https://github.com/IlkkaA/the-html5-test.git
+Deployed at: https://the-html5-test.000webhostapp.com/ (page is down 1h per day)

+Downloadable from: https://github.com/IlkkaA/the-html5-test.git

 ### node packages installed to this app